+Bearing on wards ev'ry immortal sonl."
 The seed planted in the ground is a promise of what the harvest will be.
-The Buddhists of Tibetan seem to have a

-The Buddhisis of Tibetan seem to have a careful interest in strangers, and lose no opportunity of kindly service.
-The Christian missionaries, near to perishing of hunger and wet in the desert for lack of fire and fuel, were accepted by a band of Tartars leading a laden camel: "My lords Lamas, the sky has failen to day.
-Doubiless you have not been able to light your fire; but man are all brothers and belong to one another, and the lay should serve the holy: so we are come to light your fire for you."
-When the animais of a care, yan go astray, wheever is in the neighborhood must go seek them, and if they cannot be found, give others in their place.
-We will search for your horses,' said the Tartar shift is her, "and if they are not found, you shall choose at placeure from our herds.
-We wish you to leave us in peace as you came." from our herds.
+what the harvest will be.
+"The Buddhists of Tibesan seem to have a carefs! interest in strangers, and lose no oppor-tunity of kindly service.
+The Christian mission-arice, pear to periabing of hunger and wat in the deservitor lack of fire and fuel, were accould by a hand of Tariars leading a lader samel: "Médords Lamas, the sky has fallen to day.
+Bonblicas you have not been able to light your fire; but men are all brothers and belong to one another, and the lay should serve the holy: so we are come to light your fire for you?"
+When the animals of a cara-ran go astray, whoever is in the neighborhood give others in their place.
+"We will search for your borses," said the Tartar chief to Hue, "and if they are not found, you shall choose at pleasure from our herds.
+We wish you to leave us in peace as you came."